willrabbermann/utilities/gentoo-utils/7zSubComp/README.md

    type={ 7z, zstd }                  Verifies archive integrity after each archive creation.

 Decompressing
-   -x -e --extract                -   enter directory A to extract all archives of A into subdirectories in A.
+   -e --extract                  -   enter directory A to extract all archives of A into subdirectories in A.
    -e={type} --extract={type}         Extract only one type with "-e={type}" or "--extract={type}" .
    type={ 7z, zip, rar, zstd }